rbms-bsc/DCRMR/_pages/Phys-desc/Layout.md

 ## 5.22.3 General rule

-<a name="5.22.3.1">5.22.3.1</a> *Optionally*, record specific types of layout using one or more terms from the [RDA Value Vocabularies, RDA Layout] (http://www.rdaregistry.info/termList/layout/) and indicate the source.
+<a name="5.22.3.1">5.22.3.1</a> *Optionally*, record specific types of layout using one or more terms from the [RDA Value Vocabularies, RDA Layout](http://www.rdaregistry.info/termList/layout/) and indicate the source.

-<a name="5.22.4">5.22.4</a> Record more detailed descriptions of layout  in details of layout if considered important (see [details of layout] (/DCRMR/books/phys-desc/Details-of-layout/), [5.221.3.1](/DCRMR/books/phys-desc/Details-of-layout/#5.221.3.1).
+<a name="5.22.3.2">5.22.3.2</a> Record more detailed descriptions of layout in details of layout if considered important (see [details of layout](/DCRMR/phys-desc/Details-of-layout/), [5.221.3.1](/DCRMR/books/phys-desc/Details-of-layout/#5.221.3.1)).